Visit 24-7HomeWarranty.com Today!

 What is a Knockdown Texture?

-The knockdown technique got its name from the application method.
-The craftsman uses a patterned tool to apply the texture in the first step.
 When he pulls it off the sheetrock it leaves pointed peaks.
 In the second step a broad drywall floating knife is dragged across it to “knock down” the raised peaks.
-Drywall Knockdown Texture
+Drywall knockdown texture instead of orange peel

 The tool conveys the particular pattern.
 The pressure applied to the knife determines the depth.